 Cats are commonly thought to be nocturnal, but they are actually crepuscular, meaning they are the most active at sundown and sunup.

 The easiest way to introduce more activity in your cat’s routine is to plan cat exercise around their peak active hours.
-Of course, we don’t expect you to wake up at the crack of dawn to play with your cat, but you should plan your cat’s activities in the morning and the evening.
+Plan your cat’s activities in the morning and the evening when possible.

 Why is My Cat Lazy?